E-Commerce Consumer Protections in Qatar

 What is this right?

-• E-commerce sellers must provide clear information about the product, price, delivery terms, and return policy before the sale.
+• E-commerce sellers must provide clear information about the product, total price (including delivery fees), delivery terms, and return policy before you complete the purchase.

-• Consumers have the right to cancel online purchases within a reasonable period if the product does not match the description.
+• Consumers have the right to cancel online purchases within a reasonable period if the product does not match the description or listing photos.

-• Electronic contracts have the same legal force as paper contracts under Qatar law.
+• Electronic contracts have the same legal force as paper contracts under Law No. 16 of 2010.

 • Sellers must protect consumer payment information and use secure transaction methods.

-• The same warranty and return rights that apply to in-store purchases apply to online purchases.
+• The same warranty and return rights that apply to in-store purchases apply to online purchases — a seller cannot use "online sale" as an excuse to deny returns on defective goods.

 When does it apply?